-Some HFB64 gears which are mounted with the output shaft above the rack piston bore are equipped with either an automatic bleed system or a manual bleed screw.
+Some HFB70 gears which are mounted with the output shaft above the rack piston bore are equipped with a manual bleed screw.

 The procedure for servicing the manual bleed screw is described under "Filling and Air Bleeding" (page 50) in this manual.